Attorney Joseph Lento Can Help if Your Nurse's License is in Jeopardy

 Read this important information if you have received notification that your nursing education has been fraudulent and is under investigation.

-If you are facing a license investigation, it is essential to have an experienced professional license defense attorney by your side.
-Attorney Joseph D. Lento is a Pennsylvania professional license defense attorney who has helped many nurses and other professionals who are facing possible disciplinary action.
+Facing an investigation can be disorienting and overwhelming, but hiring an experienced Pennsylvania license defense attorney can go a long way toward protecting your professional reputation and your career.
+Attorney Joseph D. Lento and his team help CRNPs and other professionals who are facing possible disciplinary action.
 Contact the Lento Law Firm today at 888-535-3686 to discuss your case.

-What Types of Allegations Can Put a Nurse's License at Risk?
+What Accusations Can Put a Certified Registered Nurse Practitioner's License at Risk?

-The Pennsylvania State Board of Nursing may take disciplinary action against a license nurse for a variety of reasons.
-Some of the more common include, but are not limited to:
+The Pennsylvania State Board of Nursing may take disciplinary action against a CRNP license over any alleged behavior that violates their policies, standards of care, or the public trust in general.
+These include, but are not limited to:

-What Is the Disciplinary Process for Nurses in Pennsylvania?
+What Does the License Disciplinary Process Look Like in Pennsylvania?

-After a complaint is received and evaluated by the BPOA, an investigator from the Bureau of Enforcement and Investigation (BEI) will be assigned to investigate it.
-The investigation may include such actions as interviewing the complainant and any witnesses, document subpoenas, and requesting your written response to the complaint.
-If the investigator's efforts do not uncover sufficient evidence to support the complaint, the Board of Nursing will dismiss it and proceed no further.
-However, if there is enough evidence to warrant possible disciplinary action, the case will move forward.
+After the BPOA receives and evaluates a complaint, an investigator from the BEI will be assigned to look into it.
+The investigation might involve interviewing the complainant and any witnesses, requesting documents through subpoena, and asking for your written response to the complaint.
+If the evidence gathered is not enough to support the complaint, then the Board of Nursing will dismiss it.
+If there is, however, enough evidence to justify possible disciplinary action, then the case will continue advancing.

-Why You Need a Pennsylvania Nursing License Defense Attorney
+Why Hire a Pennsylvania Nursing License Defense Attorney?

-Unlike being charged with a crime, there is no guaranteed presumption of innocence when it comes to allegations against your license.
-The Board of Nursing has an obligation to protect the public, and that means they have broad authority to issue discipline against nurses they believe have violated their standards of professionalism, ethics, or the public trust.
-They determine guilt or innocence based on the preponderance of the evidence standard--meaning they only have to be convinced that you're more than 51 percent likely to have committed the offense.
-In other words, you're potentially at a disadvantage from the moment a complaint is filed against you with the BPOA.
+There is no presumption of innocence when it comes to allegations against your CRNP license.
+The Board of Nursing's priority is to protect the public, so they have extensive power to issue discipline against Certified Registered Nurse Practitioners that they think have disobeyed their standards of professionalism, ethics, or the trust of the people.
+They decide on disciplinary actions based on the preponderance of the evidence, meaning they only have to be convinced that you're more likely than not to have committed the offense.
+This puts you at a distinct disadvantage.